osrf/gazebo_tutorials/color_model/tutorial_7.md

 <include lang='xml' src='http://bitbucket.org/osrf/gazebo_tutorials/raw/default/color_model/files/lit_world.world'/>

 The next step is to create a model.
-At the end of this section you'll have the following files and folders.
+The following instructions will walk through creating the following files and folders.
+Refer to this image when saving files below to see where they need to be saved.

 [[file:files/model_files.png|256px]]